pengyu1608/SystemPipeR/BatchSubmit_Seq_Job.md

   **The demultiplexed and adaptor-trimmed fastq files would be found under the directory of Data/Intensities/BaseCalls**

-   :+1: This PR looks great - it's ready to merge! :shipit:
+   :+1: This PR looks great :shipit: